Platform Cooperatives: What are they and who is a good fit?

 How Platform Cooperatives Can Benefit Business Owners

 So, why would anyone consider the co-op model?
-Platform cooperatives can be a way for businesses to use a membership model to better serve their members.
-Rather than be at the mercy of investors and have no say in how the company is run and how profits are disbursed, a cooperative is owned by the members for the benefit of the members and their customers and is accountable to users/members rather than outside investors or venture capitalists.
+Platform co-ops can be a way for businesses to use a member-ownership model to serve their members better.
+Rather than be at the mercy of investors and having no say in how the company is run and how profits are disbursed, a cooperative is owned by the members for the benefit of the members and their customers and is accountable to users/members rather than outside investors or venture capitalists.

 Resolutions-boiled-downSource: Start.coop

-As mentioned at the beginning of this blog, a cooperative is defined as an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise.
+As mentioned at the beginning of this blog, a cooperative is defined as an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through jointly owned and democratically controlled enterprise.

-DOAs (Decentralized Autonomous Organizations) on the other hand are token-coordinated internet-native organizations that use blockchain as their foundation and take a variety of forms as well.
+DAOs (Decentralized Autonomous Organizations), on the other hand, are token-coordinated internet-native organizations that use blockchain as their foundation and take a variety of forms as well.
 These include:

 • Protocol/platform DAOs